Robbery

 The Definition of “Robbery”

-• Robbery is when someone steals or takes anything of value from you — against your will and with the intent of permanently depriving you of your property — by using force, intimidation or violence.
+• Robbery is when someone steals or takes anything of value from you — against your will and with the intent of permanently depriving you of your property — by using force, intimidation or threat.

 • Robbery classifications result from the means employed, such as an armed robbery, or the place of offense, such as a bank robbery.